When Oklahoma Can Suspend Your Driver's License

 · If you have been issued a traffic ticket, and you fail to pay the fine or appear in court, then DPS will revoke your driver’s license.

 · Also, if you are required to pay child support, and you do not pay, a judge, or the Department of Human Services, can send notice to DPS, and DPS will revoke your driver’s license.
+Effective November 1, 2020, the state will no longer be allowed to revoke your driver's license for failure to pay child support.

 · You can also have your driver’s license suspended (even if you have not been convicted in court) if DPS determines that you